-Let’s look at an example of two students who each borrow $5,000 a year at 4% to cover college costs, and graduate in four years.
-One student has access to subsidized student loans, and the other only borrows through unsubsidized student loans.
+Let’s look at an example of two students who each borrow $5,000 a year at 4% to cover college costs and graduate in four years.
+One student borrows only with unsubsidized loans, while the second borrows mostly with subsidized student loans.

 |Student A||Student B|